lpetrovic05/hiero-improvement-proposals-lazar/assets/hip-xxxx-quiescence/quiescence-details.md

 - If the latest TCT is less than the current time plus the configured `tctDuration`, the event creator should not quiesce.

+Rule 4:

+- After each consensus round is handled, the consensus module can ask execution for the next TCT.

 Other changes:

 - If all the above conditions are met, the event creator should stop creating events.
 - The event creator should update the platform status to `QUIESCED` when appropriate.
-- The event creator should create a QB if there are pending transactions in the transaction pool, and there are restrictions on creating events that advance consensus.
+- The event creator should create a QB if it is told to break quiescence, there is at least one transaction to include in a new event, and there are restrictions on creating events that advance consensus.
+If we are told to break quiescence and there are no transactions to include in a new event, and the tipset algorithm does not allow the creation of a new event, no event will be created until a tipset-legal event can be created.

 ### Wiring changes